ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 ### TC-04: Character limit validation on all text fields

-**Description:** User cannot successfully submit the registration form because one of the requiered fields allows to be filled with infinite characters
+**Description:**  Verify if text fields  have character limits or handle long input correctly.

 **Preconditions:** User has navigated to https://demoqa.com/automation-practice-form

 **Test Data:**
-- First Name: "Carlos"
+- First Name: "Carlos" then 500 times"s"
-- Last Name: "Solorzano"
+- Last Name: "Solorzano" then 500 times "o"
+- Email: "elcapuleto705@gmail.com" then 500 times "m"
 - Gender: "Male"
-- Mobile: "4521690129"
 - Date of Birth: "12 Oct 2000"
+- Mobile: "1234567890" then 500 times "0"
-- Current Address: "Marquesa 35"
+- Address: "Marquesa 35" then 500 times "a"

 **Steps:**
-1. Enter First Name: "Carlos" then continuesly press o
+1. Enter First Name: "Carlos" then continuously press "s"
-2. Enter Last Name: "Solorzano"  then continuesly press s
+2. Enter Last Name: "Solorzano"  then continuously press "o"
+3. Enter Email "elcapuleto705@gmail.com" then continuously press "m"
-3. Select Gender: "Male"
+4. Select Gender: "Male"
-4. Enter Mobile: "4431234567" then contiunuesly press 9
+5. Enter Mobile: "1234567890" then continuously press "0"
-5. Enter Date of Birth: "12 Oct 2000"
+6. Enter Date of Birth: "12 Oct 2000"
-6. Enter Address marquesa 35 then continuesly press 5
+7. Enter Address marquesa 35 then continuously press "a"
-7. Click Submit button
+8. Click Submit button

 **Expected Result:**
-- Form is no submitted successfully
-- A modal window appears showing that fields have a character limit **Actual Result:**

-- Form submitted successfully
+The system must handle long input in some way like reject with an error message, or truncate automatically, or show a limit warning

+**Actual Result:**
+- Mobile only accepted the first 10 digits so the rest were ignored
+- Email only accepted a maximon of 5 characters after the last dot
-- First name , last name, email and adress have no character limit
+- First name, last name and address accepted more than 500 characters so there is no limit

-**Status:** PASS
+**Status:** FAIL

 ---